The Stunners

 The Stunners were an American girl group formed in Los Angeles in 2007.
 Originally the members were Allie Gonino, Hayley Kiyoko, Marisol Esparza, Kelsey Sanders, and Tinashe.
 In July 2009 after the debut single "Bubblegum", Sanders left the group and was replaced by Lauren Hudson.
 The group disbanded in 2011.

 Career

 2007–2009: Beginning and Sanders departure

-In 2007, Allie Gonino, Hayley Kiyoko, Kelsey Sanders, Marisol Esparza, and Tinashe became friends and formed the group.
+In 2007, Allie Gonino, Hayley Kiyoko, Kelsey Sanders, Marisol Esparza, and Tinashe formed the group, after record producer Vitamin C brought the group together.
 Six months later, the group signed with Columbia Records and contributed a song to the iCarly soundtrack.
 The debut single wasn't released and, in 2009, the group left Columbia and signed a production deal with Lionsgate Entertainment, who also produced a scripted television show pilot based on the group, which was ordered by MTV.
 On March 18, 2009, they released a single titled "Bubblegum" to iTunes along with the official video for the single.
 In July 2009, Sanders left the group to pursue her acting career and was substituted by Lauren Hudson.

-2010–2011: The Stunners and split
+2009–2011: The Stunners, My World Tour and split

+On September 29, 2009, the girls released a 5-song EP influenced by Madonna, Gwen Stefani, and Rihanna.
+They released a holiday single in December 2009, produced by Desmond Child, and written by the five members of the group, titled "Santa Bring My Soldier Home" and encouraged donations the USO for soldiers overseas, not with their families for the holidays.
+The group performed the song on The Today Show as well as The Wendy Williams Show.
+On December 13, 2009, they appeared on Anything Anything with Rich Russo where they performed an a cappella version of "Santa Bring My Soldier Home".